 Hewitt is a somewhat small town located in the state of New Jersey.
 With a population of 9,274 people and two constituent neighborhoods, Hewitt is the 222nd largest community in New Jersey.

-Hewitt is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Hewitt is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hewitt is a town of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Hewitt who work in sales jobs (13.55%), management occupations (11.92%), and office and administrative support (11.29%).
+There are especially a lot of people living in Hewitt who work in office and administrative support (13.88%), sales jobs (13.47%), and management occupations (10.83%).

 Also of interest is that Hewitt has more people living here who work in computers and math than 95% of the places in the US.

-In terms of college education, Hewitt is somewhat better educated than the 21.84% who have a 4-year degree or higher in the typical US community: 27.36% of adults 25 and older in the town have at least a bachelor's degree.
+The overall education level of Hewitt is somewhat higher than in the average US city of 21.84%: 26.02% of adults 25 and older in the town have at least a bachelor's degree.

+Hewitt is a somewhat ethnically-diverse town.
 The people who call Hewitt home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Hewitt residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hewitt include Italian, German, Dutch, and English.
+The greatest number of Hewitt residents report their race to be White, followed by Asian.
+Important ancestries of people in Hewitt include Irish, German, Dutch, and English.

 The most common language spoken in Hewitt is English.
 Other important languages spoken here include Spanish and German.